ministryofjustice/manage-recalls-e2e-tests/README.md

 Team members on the project should have the appropriate role/s versus the deployed Dev instance, [manage-recalls dev](https://manage-recalls-dev.hmpps.service.justice.gov.uk/) but not for running these tests locally.

+### Chromedriver
+A version of [chromedriver](https://chromedriver.chromium.org/downloads) is required to run the tests.
+One matching your local version of chrome is recommended.
+The `chromedriver` executable needs to be on you PATH (e.g. `export PATH=~/dev/chromedriver/:$PATH`)

 ### Run